 If you rent or live in a planned development, send a copy of the lease, rental agreement, or other document that addresses noise to the neighbor.
 In a planned development, noise concerns and limits are typically addressed in the community's Covenants, Conditions, and Restrictions.
 If reminding the neighbor of the rules doesn't work, report the problem to the landlord or homeowners' association in writing.
 Landlords and homeowners' association boards usually take written complaints seriously.
 If you can get other neighbors to sign on to your complaint, the landlord or board will probably order the problem neighbor to quiet down or face fines or eviction.

-Suggest mediation.
-If you value the neighbor relationship at all, or just want peace in the future, give mediation a try.
+If you value the neighbor relationship at all, or just want peace in the future, consider mediation.
 You and the neighbor can sit down together with an impartial mediator and resolve your problems in a way that you can both agree on.

 To win, you'll need to show: